Wlad1slav/wayforpay-ts-integration/README.md

 1. The user sends a request to the server.
 2. The server uses our package to generate an HTML form based on the client’s cart.
 3. The generated form, with a unique signature, is sent back to the user.
-4. On the client side, you automatically execute the form for the user.
+4. You automatically execute the form for the user on the client side OR redirect the user to a page with this form and a script for its execution.
 5. After the form is submitted, the user is redirected to the Wayforpay page for order payment.

 In the `Wayforpay` class, you specify your merchant’s data.
 The `createForm` method generates an HTML form for payment, which should be automatically executed on the client side for the user.